EloiStree/2025_07_23_WowAddonTextToColorTelemetry/README.md

-# 2025_07_23_WowAddonTextToColorTelemetry
+# Wow Addon Text To Color Telemetry

-A tool that turn a LUA text your provide in a square array of color to generate telemetry
+Let's create and addon that export text as color for Webcam Telemetry